aria-ml/dataeval/docs/installation.md

 ## Installation

-Now that you have a chosen which DataEval to install, the following methods will show you how to install using your preferred method. \
+Now that you have a chosen which {term}`DataEval` to install, the following methods will show you how to install using your preferred method. \
 Be sure to add [*extra*] if you are not installing the base DataEval

 ::::{tab-set}